Don Hume: 1981

 Hume returned to the series after a sixteen-year absence in 1981, completing one race for D.K.
 Ulrich.
 He started the race at Rockingham in 33rd position and would finish there after an early race crash.
-During his absence, he served on the Olympia, Washington police force.
-Although already a felon, the lack of computerization at the time allowed him to be hired.
-A known wife-beater and considered by fellow officers to be a dishonest cop, he was suspected in the 1970 slaying of 17-year-old student Patricia Kathleen Garrison.
-He was let go from the OPD.
-The Garrison homicide remains open.

 1984

 Another multiple year absence ended in 1984, when Hume ran a race for Bahari Racing.
 After starting 23rd at Atlanta, Hume came home with a 26th-place finish.
 He would finish that event twenty-nine laps down.

 1985

 Hume ended his career with a seven-race stretch in 1985.
 It was a decent season, driving for James Hylton.
 In his seven starts, he once again struggled to finish races, only completing four of those.
 However, all four ended up being top-21 finishes.
 The best of the year, and his career, was a 16th-place effort at Bristol.
 After a 38th place showing in points, Hume was replaced and he has not driven in NASCAR since.